mickcrosse/PERMUTOOLS/README.md

 xaxis = 1:20; alpha = 0.05;
 ```

-We measure the correlation (Pearson's *r*) between each corresponding variable in X and Y using two-tailed tests, first using the standard parametric approach (i.e. Student's *t*-distribution), and then using the equivalent non-parametric approach (i.e. permutation tests), with and without max correction.
+We measure the correlation (Pearson's *r*) between each corresponding variable in X and Y using two-tailed tests, first using the standard parametric approach (i.e. Student's *t*-distribution), and then using the equivalent nonparametric approach (i.e. permutation tests), with and without max correction.

 ```matlab
 % Run MATLAB's parametric correlation measure